Steven113/Byte-Shuffled-Array/README.md

 class can't see any explicit information on the shuffling.
 However, there is a higher performance cost for using the class.

 This class currently only works using a build with the CL compiler.
+This means you need a Visual Studio install.

 The g++ compiled version causes an issue with being unable to throw a array size error due to a unlinked library and I still need to work out why.
 No part of the g++ build bug makes sense.
+It's possible my g++ install has a peculiar error.

 ## ShuffledArray
 This class provides very simple shuffling.
 It just moves the data items around.
 When a value